ColinFay/colinfay.github.io/_posts/2020-01-05-chuck-deployment-shiny-docker-kubernetes.md

 probably just have to `git clone` and `kubectl apply -f chuck/` to get this running.
 This folder contains three yaml files for the mongo
 database: one for the deployment, one for the persistent volume claim, and one for the service.

 The shiny app has more files: one for the deployment and one for the service (classical), and also a configMap and a secret, which are mainly used as an example for practicing these features.
-The ingress was there to help exposing the app to the world during the training, but you might want to use other configs for your plateform (for example, I had to use another method for Google Cloud Engine).
+The ingress was there to help exposing the app to the world during the training, but you might want to use other configs for your platform (for example, I had to use another method for Google Cloud Engine).

 The main goal is to have something to exercise your skills, so maybe you’d want to write your own Dockerfile & kube YAMLs.